-Writing exercises can also help you when you are bogged down in your writing, feeling stuck or even if you feel you are suffering from writer’s block.
+These quick creative writing exercises can also help you when you feel stuck or even if you are suffering from writer’s block.

 Being a writer isn’t so easy.
-We have to become self-motivating and become totally self-reliant, but on the other hand, these are also what’s so great about writing.
+We have to become self-motivating, but on the other hand, this is also what’s great about being a writer.

-Motivating yourself and becoming self-reliant are one way to find personal and financial freedom and such freedom can change your life.
+Motivating yourself can help you to find personal and financial freedom.
+Such freedom can change your life.

 Yet, sometimes we writers make things difficult for ourselves.
 Instead of concentrating our efforts on writing the story, we worry too much about who will read our story.